airbrake/airbrake/README.md

 Usage
 -----

 For the most part, Airbrake works for itself.

-Once you've included the notifier in your ApplicationController (which is now done automatically by the gem), all errors will be rescued by the #rescue_action_in_public provided by the gem.
+It intercepts the exception middleware calls, sends notifications and continues the middleware call chain.

 If you want to log arbitrary things which you've rescued yourself from a controller, you can do something like this: